wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 {% include shared/system_dashboard.html %}

-## Giving Tanzu Observability Access to Your AWS Account
+## Giving Access to Your AWS Account

 Data flows from AWS only if the account has the required access.
 You have several options: